evolarjun/amr/docs/AMRFinder-database.md

 ## Gene/Protein Hierarchy

-AMRFinder treats all families and alleles of AMR proteins as nodes in hierarchical tree.
+AMRFinderPlus treats all families and alleles of AMR proteins as nodes in hierarchical tree.
 Below is an example of the parent-child relationships for a beta-lactamase allele and the broader families that contain it.